CSPB3308-Team/team-notes/SQL_TESTING.md

 Whether or not the user marked the task as complete.
 If the user does not complete the task as complete before the due date, this value remains False.

-If the due date for a task has passed, the user can spend {currency} to renew the task up to 24 hours after the task has expired.
-Renewing a task changes TaskDueDate to {how long is the extension???} and marks this field as True.
+If the due date for a task has passed, the user can spend currency to renew the task up to 24 hours after the task has expired.
+Renewing a task changes TaskDueDate to 24 hours and marks this field as True.
 A task cannot be renewed again if this field is True.

 ## task_renewed